percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.8.0.rst

 ================================================================================

 * :jirabug:`K8SPSMDB-387`: Add support for
-  :ref:`point-in-time recovery<backups-pitr>` to recover to a specific date and time
+  :ref:`point-in-time recovery<backups-pitr-oplog>` to recover to a specific date and time
 * :jirabug:`K8SPSMDB-284`: Add support for automated major version MongoDB upgrades